 Dry eyes after blepharoplasty

-A dry I can have many causes after a lower lid blepharoplasty.
-In order to fully assess the situation and cause of dryness that she return now experiencing we would recommend that you see your plastic surgeon for for an eye examination, and a schirmer's test to make sure you have an adequate tear film.
+A dry eye can have many causes after a lower lid blepharoplasty.
+In order to fully assess the situation and cause of the dryness that you are now experiencing, we would recommend that you see your plastic surgeon for for an eye examination, and a schirmer's test to make sure you have an adequate tear film.

 Eyes uncomfortable after Blepharoplasty